 Before Law School: Seminary & Preaching Classes

 Although my preaching professor was committed to training his students to be effective communicators of truth, the majority of professors and courses in seminary placed little emphasis on the art of communication, persuasion, or argumentation.
-I can still remember the preaching professor telling young seminarians that he had to be hard on us because churches both deserved and needed men who could communicate with clarity and conviction the truths of God’s Word.
+I can still remember the preaching professor telling young seminarians that he had to be hard on them because churches deserved and needed men who could communicate with clarity and conviction the truths of God’s Word.
 While seminary was an amazing experience that provided me with a world-class education, it did not fully equip me to be an effective communicator.
 However, I must acknowledge that the theological training that I received was transformative and shaped me as an expositor of the Word and as an evangelist for Christ.

 Subtracting my two preaching classes (both electives), I received three graduate degrees from one of the most prestigious seminaries in the United States with basically no training in how people learn and how to effectively communicate biblical truth.
 The underlying and unspoken belief is that knowing truth is enough–God will do the rest.
 While I am absolutely committed to the belief that only the Holy Spirit can open a person’s mind and heart to the gospel, I am equally committed to the call to persuade (compel, plead, implore, etc.) unbelievers to call upon Jesus Christ for salvation.
 With that said, I must make it absolutely clear that I do not subscribe to any form of manipulation when communicating the gospel.